SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

   <img src="Visualizations/Global_Adult_mort_Life_Exp_Trend.webp" alt="Global Adult Mortality and Life Expectancy Trend" width="600">

-- Examining the 3-Year Moving Average of Adult Mortality by Region, Africa consistently recorded the highest mortality rates, peaking in 2013 before gradually declining.
-- Europe and Oceania maintain the lowest adult mortality rates, with Europe showing a steady decline from 140 in 2007 to 81 in 2022.
-The Americas and Asia also display a downward trend, though their improvements have been more gradual compared to Africa’s decline.
+- An analysis of the 3-year moving average of adult mortality rates shows that Africa had the highest rates, peaking in 2013 before gradually declining.
+Europe and Oceania had the lowest rates, with Europe decreasing steadily from 140 in 2007 to 81 in 2022.
+The Americas and Asia also showed a downward trend, though their decline was more gradual.

 <img src="Visualizations/Adult_Mort_Region_Moving_Avg.webp" alt="Adult Mortality Moving Average by Region" width="600">